 Designer Steve Madden himself has long been critical of President Donald Trump’s tariffs against China.
 Last year, he took the podium at the 2019 ACE Awards, where he memorably said, “Tariffs hurt everybody — they hurt employees, manufacturers, retailers.
 Most of all, they hurt consumers.
 I’ve yet to meet anyone beyond the man in the White House who thinks this is a good idea.
 Why we are letting protectionism, tribalism and nationalism hurt a thriving global marketplace?”

-For the third quarter, also announced today, Steve Madden Ltd. logged adjusted earnings of 39 cents per share, versus last year’s 67 cents per share, as well as a 30.9% decline in revenues to $346.9 million.
+For the third quarter, also announced today, Steven Madden Ltd. logged adjusted earnings of 39 cents per share, versus last year’s 67 cents per share, as well as a 30.9% decline in revenues to $346.9 million.
 Still, it managed to beat Wall Street’s forecasts of EPS of 21 cents and sales of $329.3 million